Overarch7656/py_spot_ytm/README.md

 ytmusicapi oauth
 ```

 This will generate an `oauth.json` file required for authenticating with YouTube Music.
-You will need your Google API `client_id` and `client_secret.
+You will need your Google API `client_id` and `client_secret`.
 [LINK](https://ytmusicapi.readthedocs.io/en/stable/setup/oauth.html) *When creating the credentials, select OAuth client ID and pick TVs and Limited Input devices*

 ---